J0vid/CalgaryR_Shiny/README.md

 Finally, we'll cover a few options for deploying your Shiny app to the web.

+# The dataset
+We will be using Health Canada's nutrient dataset to look at nutrient values for a variety of ingredients.
+This workshop is based off of [yihanwu's excellent Shiny app](https://github.com/yihanwu/Nutrient_Calculator).

 ---

 # Where to go from here